tbgrun/machine_learning/Supervised Learning: Regression.md

 #### 1.2 **Balanced Data**
 - **Class Balance**:
-  - For regression, this is less critical than classification.
-However, ensure that the range of the target variable is well-represented.
+  - For regression, ensure that the range of the target variable is well-represented.

 #### 1.3 **Outliers**
-- **Outlier Detection**:
+- **Outlier Handling**:
   - Outliers can significantly affect regression models, especially linear regression.
-  - Options: Identify and either remove or transform them.
+  - Options: Transform data or drop rows with outliers

 #### 1.4 **Normalization/Standardization**
 - **Feature Scaling**:
   - Many models (e.g., SVM, logistic regression) perform better when features are on a similar scale.
-  - **Normalization**: Rescales data to a [0,1] range.
+  - **Normalization**: Re-scale data to a [0,1] range.
-  - **Standardization**: Rescales data to have a mean of 0 and a standard deviation of 1.
+  - **Standardization**: Re-scale data to have a mean of 0 and a standard deviation of 1.

-#### 1.5 **Collinearity**
+#### 1.5 **Co-linearity**
-- **Multicollinearity**:
+- **Multi Co-linearity**:
   - High correlation between features can cause instability in the model.
-  - Options: Use variance inflation factor (VIF) to detect multicollinearity and remove correlated features.
+  - Options: Use variance inflation factor (VIF) to detect multi co-linearity and remove correlated features.

 ---

 ### 2. **Exploratory Data Analysis (EDA)**

-EDA helps in understanding the data and uncovering patterns, trends, and relationships.
+EDA helps to understand the data and uncover patterns, trends, and relationships.

 #### 2.1 **Descriptive Statistics**
 - **Mean, Median, Mode**: Understand the central tendency.